-The Werewolves of Miller’s Hollow is a reimagining of Mafia, a parlor game of Russian origin.
+The Werewolves of Miller’s Hollow (Les Loups-garous de Thiercelieux) is French card game that is a reimagining of Mafia, a parlor game of Russian origin.
 It is a more complex version of the original Werewolf, adding more characters to the mix.
 While it plays with cards, the real fun comes from the debates as the players try to spot the traitors among themselves.

 More roles can be introduced.
 Some of those, like the Fortune Teller, use special abilities to help the villagers against the werewolves.
 Others, like the Cupid, are here to create additional conspiracies alongside or within the initial conspiracy.
-There are two expansion packs, New Moon and The Village, adding new roles and game mechanics.
+There are three expansion packs, New Moon, The Village and Characters, adding new roles and game mechanics.

 Has a character sheet.